General Studies – 18 Unit Emphasis | SC Program: AS.1501

 This course explores the theoretical perspectives and professional standards involved in Human Services-with particular emphasis on Social Work Practices.
 Students will be introduced to the practices of engagement, assessment, intervention, documentation, and conflict resolution while consistently integrating these with the systems framework and strengths perspective.
 Professional and personal ethics will be stressed throughout the course.
 Multicultural competence and policy development will also be covered.
 This course may be offered in a distance education format.

-This is an introductory course to marriage and family.
-Topics studied include dating, courtship, marriage, family life, dual career marriages, divorce, single parenting, domestic violence and other contemporary issues.
+This course is a sociological and psychological analysis of family as an institution, including historical and recent changes, its present nature, and the socio-cultural and economic forces shaping these changes.
+Topics studied include dating, courtship, marriage, family life, dual career marriages, divorce, single parenting, domestic violence, and other contemporary issues.
 This course may be offered in a distance education format.

 This course focuses on the planning, preparation, and presentation of developmentally appropriate curriculum activities, materials, and learning environments for use with infants and toddlers to support physical, social-emotional, cognitive, and language development.
 Emphasis will be placed upon increasing the student's skills in critically analyzing education settings and materials for infants and toddlers.
 Special attention will be given to both indoor and outdoor environments and curriculum.
 This course may be offered in a distance education format.

-This course explores principles and strategies of positive guidance that are both effective and flexible for adults interacting with young and school age children.
-Cognitive, social, and emotional characteristics and needs of children will be examined.
+This course explores principles and strategies of positive guidance for adults interacting with young children (ages 0-8).
+The cognitive, social, and emotional characteristics and needs of children will be examined.
 This course would be of interest to parents, educators, caregivers, and any adult involved with or interested in children.
-This class may be offered in a distance education format.
+This course may be offered in a distance education format.

 This course focuses on the laws, regulations, standards, policies, procedures, and best practices related to health, safety, and nutrition in care and education settings for children birth through middle childhood.
 Includes the teacher's role in prevention strategies, nutrition and meal planning, integrating health safety and nutrition experiences into daily routines, and overall risk management.
 This course may be offered in a distance education format.